mjoppich/bioGUI/README.md

 Such a GUI then enables many more people to use their software.
 Especially in biology, the domain experts are often computer novices and have difficulties using tools written for them by bioinformaticiens/computer scientists.

-You can find the corresponding [preprint at PeerJ](https://peerj.com/preprints/27095/).
+You can find the corresponding [paper published with PeerJ](https://peerj.com/articles/8111/).

 ![bioGUI](doc/images/biogui_pc.png?raw=true "bioGUI usage")